These buttermilk biscuits use a few special tricks to get them to rise higher than any other recipes we’ve tried.

 Whether sweet or savory, the key to adapting the base recipe is to use dry ingredients.
 So, for example, fresh parsley, garlic, or onion, will add too much moisture to the recipe and create gummy, dense biscuits.
 Similarly, you want to use a dry sweetener like sugar, and not honey or any other kind of liquid.

 Hard cheeses, although they contain some moisture, will work well, too.
-Add about ¼ cup of grated cheddar, Parmesan, or similar hard cheeses to the dry ingredients.
+Add about ¼ cup of grated Cheddar, Parmesan, or similar hard cheeses to the dry ingredients.

 How To Serve Homemade Buttermilk Biscuits

 The simplest way to serve buttermilk biscuits is warm with butter, jam, and honey.
 They can also be cut in half and used for breakfast or brunch sandwiches.
+Try pairing them with homemade breakfast sausage patties and Air Fryer Baked Eggs for the ultimate breakfast sandwich.

 Fluffy, tender and light, mile-high buttermilk biscuits are simple to make in the food processor and perfect for breakfast, brunch, or lunch.